The view of Uxmal from the Uxmal Maya Resort

 Uxmal Maya Resort, Uxmal, Mexico.

 I had no idea what to expect from the Uxmal Maya Resort at Uxmal.
 The photos on the website looked amazing, but they also looked like stock photography.
-I even warned my family as we got closer that I was a bit nervous about what might have gotten into with this reservation.
-But, this hotel was another surprise!
-The hotel had amazing views of the jungle and Uxmal along with a great outdoor pool area and even a pool table inside.
+I even warned my family as we got closer that I was a bit nervous about what we might have gotten into with this reservation.

-Breakfast is not included at this hotel, but the hotel has a restaurant.
-We ate dinner outside by the pool and then had breakfast inside the restaurant in the morning.
 Be sure to bring cash with you because the internet was spotty for credit card transactions.
 We were able to use our credit card at dinner, but the internet was down at breakfast and we had to pay cash.

 The Uxmal Maya Resort was another bargain for only US $63.63 for the night!